So, listen: Should you ever find yourself in possession of 15 pounds of satsumas, here is what you should do.

 Satsuma Layer Cake

 Makes one (3-layered, 9″) round cake

 1/2 cup olive oil

-3/4 cup Sucanat (alternate: brown sugar), ground in a food processor
+3/4 cup Sucanat (unrefined cane sugar, or substitute light brown sugar), ground in a food processor

-3/4 cup palm sugar (alternate: white sugar), ground in a food processor
+3/4 cup palm sugar (or substitute coconut or granulated sugar), ground in a food processor

 2 teaspoons vanilla extract

 2 3/4 cups white spelt flour (alternate: all-purpose flour)

 3 teaspoons baking powder

 Preheat the oven to 350 degrees F (175 degrees C).
 Grease and flour three 9″ round cake pans.
 (Confession: I still have my cake pans in Illinois, so I used two glass baking dishes that were round, and I sliced one cake in half horizontally to create three layers.
 Three cake pans would be ideal.)